Neonate chest (supine view)

 One of the most common repeated images in pediatric imaging is movement 7.
 To prevent movement during the examination will often require a staff member, in lead protection, to stay in the room holding the patient (often at the arms and legs).
 If this is the case, careful instruction should be provided to that staff member regarding the goal of the examination.
 Research regarding the most effective method of neonatal immobilization is lacking; departmental protocols will vary.

 It is imperative that the patient's family is acknowledged and respected.
 Often the parents of the newborn child will be in the room.
-One must ensure that there is an adequate introduction and explanation of the examination, ensuring the parents are comfortable with the procedure.
+One must ensure that there are an adequate introduction and explanation of the examination, ensuring the parents are comfortable with the procedure.

 - 1. Don S, Macdougall R, Strauss K, Moore QT, Goske MJ, Cohen M, Herrmann T, John SD, Noble L, Morrison G, Lehman L, Whiting BR.
 Image gently campaign back to basics initiative: ten steps to help manage radiation dose in pediatric digital radiography.
 (2013) AJR.
 American journal of roentgenology.
 200 (5): W431-6. doi:10.2214/AJR.12.9895 - Pubmed